Skip to main content

 name: 'Customer',

-alias: 'customers' // Alias for easier reference
+alias: 'customers' // Alias for easy reference

 }